-The Woodruff Health Sciences Center includes three schools, a national primate research center, a cancer institute, and the most comprehensive health care system in the state.
+The Woodruff Health Sciences Center includes three schools, a national primate research center, a cancer institute, a global health institute, and the most comprehensive health care system in the state.

 Emory Healthcare is the most comprehensive health care system in Georgia, with sites throughout metro Atlanta and across the state.

-The Nell Hodgson Woodruff School of Nursing has 374 bachelor's, 236 master's, 34 PhD, and 21 doctor of nursing practice (DNP) students.
-Bachelor's degree graduates go on to become national and international leaders in patient care, public health, government, and education.
+The Nell Hodgson Woodruff School of Nursing has 443 bachelor's, 269 master's, 30 PhD, and 52 doctor of nursing practice (DNP) students.
+Bachelor's degree graduates go on to become national and international leaders in patient care, public health, government, research, and education.

-The Rollins School of Public Health has 1,140 masters degree students and 189 PhD students who choose from degree options in behavioral sciences and health education, biostatistics and bioinformatics, epidemiology, environmental health, health policy and management, and global health.
+The Rollins School of Public Health has 1,172 master's degree students and 183 PhD students who choose from degree options in behavioral sciences and health education, biostatistics and bioinformatics, epidemiology, environmental health, health policy and management, and global health.

-The Winship Cancer Institute of Emory University is the only National Cancer Institute-designated cancer center in Georgia and one of only 69 in the country.
+The Winship Cancer Institute of Emory University is the only National Cancer Institute-Designated Comprehensive Cancer Center in Georgia and one of only 49 in the country.

-Dedicated to discovering causes, preventions, treatments, and cures, Yerkes National Primate Research Center (NPRC) is fighting diseases and improving human health and lives worldwide.
+Dedicated to discovering causes, prevention, treatments, and cures, Yerkes National Primate Research Center (NPRC) is fighting diseases and improving human health and lives worldwide.